Published on: 30 Sep , 2024

 Customer Lifetime Value: Tells you the revenue value you can expect from a customer.

-This approach does not just support the customer’s current use of your product but prepares them for future growth.
-It helps customers get ahead of the learning curve and empowers them to fully maximize your product’s evolving features.
+This approach not only supports the customer’s current product use but also prepares them for future growth.
+This customer education strategy enables customers to stay ahead of the learning curve and fully utilize your product’s evolving features.

 How Customer Education Does It: